 When you think of Botox, chances are you do not think of the dentist’s chair.

-Because the action of grinding and clenching your teeth is often involuntary, patients who use Botox for TMJ/TMD pain don’t notice any decrease in function of their jaw or mouth.
+Because the action of grinding and clenching your teeth is often involuntary, patients who use Botox injections for TMJ pain don’t notice any decrease in function of their jaw or mouth.
 The ability to chew, speak, smile and kiss is not affected.
 Botox simply relieves the jaw joint and surrounding structures by decreasing the strength of the overworking muscles and therefore eliminates/lessens pain.

-Botox for chronic headaches and migraines
+Botox injections for migraines and chronic headaches

-“Botox for migraine and headache pain has been a game-changer for my patients,” Dr. Holloway said.
+“Botox injections for migraine and headache pain has been a game-changer for my patients,” Dr. Holloway said.
 “When you take anti-inflammatories like Ibuprofen, it just relieves the pain for that one headache.
 Botox serves as headache prevention for several months.”

 Botox generally lasts in the body for three to four months depending on the dosage and a patient’s sensitivity to the treatment.
 Once administered, it takes 24 – 96 hours to achieve full effectiveness.
 Patients are encouraged not to work out or do any type of heavy physical activity in the first 24 hours after administration.
 Botox injections are done in-office at Floss by the Doctor and only take about 10 minutes.
 Botox is not covered by insurance, however Floss does quarterly specials, so be on the lookout!

-“I would highly recommend Botox for anyone suffering from TMJ,” says Porter.
+“I would highly recommend Botox injections for anyone suffering from TMJ,” says Porter.
 “It has made a huge difference in my quality of life and I would never go back!”

 If you suffer from jaw pain or headaches, book your consultation with Floss to see if you may be a candidate for pain relief through Botox.